Simstrumentation/Air-Manager/readme.md

 ## Examples of Air Manager Panel Layouts

+<p>These panels are not available for download.
+These layouts are just examples of possible layouts combining our instruments with other instruments from the AM community store or other shared repos.</p>

 | Aircraft | Preview |
 | -------- | ------- |
 | Cessna Citation CJ4 | <img src="https://user-images.githubusercontent.com/75218511/133439412-05aea04e-1dac-409f-9335-7844819230b4.png" width="500"> |